 On a daily basis, medical assistants work closely with physicians and other support staff with the goal of improving the overall health and well-being of their patients.
 To find out more about becoming a medical assistant, read about Arizona College’s Medical Assisting with Phlebotomy Training.

 Medical assistants serve as liaisons between doctors and patients and will communicate the physician’s orders, results from laboratory tests, and treatment plans directly to the patients.
 It is important that the medical assistant has the professional “soft” skills required to communicate effectively and efficiently with the physician, the patient, and other team members.
 These include:

 The job outlook for medical assistants is very strong.
 The position is highly in demand in a variety of exciting healthcare settings.
 Those who obtain certification through the American Association of Medical Assistants, as a certified medical assistant, or through the American Medical Technologists, as a registered medical assistant, will find there are more options available to them when searching for a medical assistant job.

 Environments where medical assistants are needed include Clinics, General Practice, Private Practice, Specialty Doctor’s Offices, and Hospitals.

 Medical Assistant’s are responsible for charting medical histories and patient information, and performing hands-on patient care, including:

 Do you enjoy interacting with others?
 Do you want to make a difference in their lives?
 Consider becoming a medical assistant!
-Arizona College of Allied Health’s Medical Assisting with Phlebotomy program is offered at our Glendale and Mesa campuses.
-This 30-week medical assistant program includes a clinical externship, ensuring you get valuable real world experience working as a medical assistant.
+Arizona College’s Medical Assisting with Phlebotomy program is offered at our Glendale and Mesa campuses.
+This 31-week medical assistant program includes a clinical externship, ensuring you get valuable real world experience working as a medical assistant.
 Fill out a request for information form and one of our admissions representatives will be in touch.
-Don’t wait any longer, contact Arizona College of Allied Health today!
+Don’t wait any longer, contact Arizona College today!